Jeremy enjoys gaming when not helping manage the college he graduated from.

 5. Dromoka, the Eternal

 Simply have Dromoka and your other dragons strike to drastically boost your weakest monsters and ensure every member of your team is battle-ready.
 As a bonus, Dromoka is one of the cheapest dragons here, and you can often snag her for under a dollar!

 4. Dragonlord Ojutai

 Another five-cost reptile, Ojutai arrives with a respectable 5/4, flying, and two alluring abilities.
-First, he has hexproof as long as he's untapped, making your opponent unable to target him.
+He has hexproof as long as he's untapped, making your opponent unable to target him.
 Second, whenever he deals combat damage to a player, you get to look at the top three cards of your deck, add one to your hand, and put the rest on the bottom.